xzhang2523/xzhang2523.github.io/_pages/about.md

 I focus on **_the theory, software implementation, and engineering applications of multi-objective optimization_**.
 I have made many **theoretical advances** in Pareto set learning and developed [LibMOON](https://github.com/xzhang2523/libmoon), the first open-source, gradient-based library for large-scale multi-objective optimization.
-Collaborating with a team from PKU, I applied this technique to train large language models (**LLMs**) with tens of billions of parameters, with results published at **NeurIPS 2024**.
+Collaborating with the team from PKU, I applied this technique to train large language models (**LLMs**) with tens of billions of parameters, with results published at **NeurIPS 2024**.

 ---